 “Well, you must come by and meet them.”

 “But now we have to get to Out & Proud.
 We’ll make big bucks with that article out today.

-Felix was prepared.
-He had rented the store next door and set it up with a massive underwear selection that had just arrived.
-All we had to do was sit and sign the purchases.
+Felix is prepared.
+He has rented the store next door and set it up with a massive underwear selection that just arrived.
+All we have to do is sit and sign the purchases.

-“Felix, I’m glad you’re expanding, but it makes me feel exploitative of these little girls.”
+“Felix, I’m glad you’re expanding, but I feel we’re exploiting these little girls.”

 “They love you.’